NEWMAN CIVIC FELLOWSHIP

 Newman Civic Fellows are recommended to Campus Compact by college and university presidents to acknowledge motivation and ability in public leadership.

-As a Kansas Campus Compact member, KU nominates one sophomore- or junior-level student a year to be the Newman Civic Fellow.
+As a Kansas Campus Compact member, KU nominates one student a year to be the Newman Civic Fellow.
 As a Fellow, that student is able to connect with the national network of Fellows and attend conferences and events.
 Connections among Fellows are supported by Campus Compact as a way to inspire and motivate students' continued civic efforts.

 Newman Civic Fellows are characterized by: